What is Google AdWords?waheed

 Google AdWords is one of the most important different strategies to market your business.

-It helps understand how it works, the benefits and help business owners determine whether or they should be implementing this vital marketing tool.
+It helps understand how it works, and the benefits and helps business owners determine whether or they should be implementing this digital marketing tool.